Visual Art Curriculum: Ages Nine to Twelve

 Typically, children will:

-.01 Recognise, understand and demonstrate the use of each design elements:
+.01 Recognise, understand and demonstrate the use of design elements including:

 .02 Recognise, understand and demonstrate the use of each design principle: